NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

     /nix/store/bx7z3imvxxpwkkza10vb23czhw7873w2-vm-test-run-minimal-test

-## Interactive Python shell to interact with virtual machine
+## Interactive Python shell in the virtual machine

 When developing tests or when something breaks, it’s useful to interactively tinker with the test or access a terminal for a machine.

-To interactively start a Python session with the testing framework:
+To start an interactive Python session with the testing framework:

 ```shell-session
 $ $(nix-build -A driverInteractive minimal-test.nix)/bin/nixos-test-driver
 ```

-You can run any of the testing operations.
+Here you can run any of the testing operations.
-The `testScript` attribute from `minimal-test.nix` definition can be executed with `test_script()` function.
+Execute the `testScript` attribute from `minimal-test.nix` with the `test_script()` function.

 Within this Python shell you can enter a interactive shell and run Python commands like those in the test script.

-If a virtual machine is not yet started, the test environment takes care of it on the first call of a method of a `machine` object.
+If a virtual machine is not yet started, the test environment takes care of it on the first call of a method on a `machine` object.

-But you can also manually trigger the start of the virtual machine by using
+But you can also manually trigger the start of the virtual machine with:

 ```shell-session
 >>> machine.start()